Aliases for PLCH2 Gene

 GeneCards Summary for PLCH2 Gene

-PLCH2 (Phospholipase C, Eta 2) is a Protein Coding gene.
-Among its related pathways are Phospholipase-C Pathway and Metabolism.
-GO annotations related to this gene include calcium ion binding and signal transducer activity.
+PLCH2 (Phospholipase C Eta 2) is a Protein Coding gene.
+Diseases associated with PLCH2 include Peroxisome Biogenesis Disorder 6A and Peroxisome Biogenesis Disorder 6B.
+Among its related pathways are superpathway of inositol phosphate compounds and Metabolism.
+Gene Ontology (GO) annotations related to this gene include calcium ion binding and phosphoric diester hydrolase activity.
 An important paralog of this gene is PLCH1.

-The production of the second messenger molecules diacylglycerol (DAG) and inositol 1,4,5-trisphosphate (IP3) is mediated by activated phosphatidylinositol-specific phospholipase C enzymes.
+The production of the second messenger molecules diacylglycerol (DAG) and inositol 1,4,5-trisphosphate (IP3) is mediated by activated phosphatidylinositol-specific phospholipase C enzymes (PubMed:18361507).
 This phospholipase activity is very sensitive to calcium.
 May be important for formation and maintenance of the neuronal network in the postnatal brain (By similarity).